wp-plugins/wp-gpx-maps/readme.txt

 1. Altitude & Speed & Hearth rate

 == Changelog ==
+= 1.5.00 =
+* replaced highcharts with chartjs.
+This is a forced choice due highcharts license issue, view:  https://devfarm.it/wordpress-plugin/wordpress-plugin-directory-notice-wp-gpx-maps-temporarily-disabled/
 = 1.3.16 =
 * Added Norwegian nb_NO translation (thanks to thordivel)
 * Added Japanese ja_JP translation (thanks to dentos)